lanemc/nexttrip/README.md

 ### `yarn test`

+Run this command while the app is running. <br />
 This launches the Cypress test runner.<br />
 When the browser opens, click on the App.spec.js file to run tests.